 If you want to be exhaustive, substitute the ComputerName and Port values with those listed under Configure ports later in this topic.

 The firewall may also be blocking the connections that the Azure Service Bus makes to the Azure data centers.
-If that is the case, you'll want to whitelist (unblock) all of the IP addresses for your region for those data centers.
-You can get a list of Azure IP addresses here.
+If that's the case, you'll want to whitelist (unblock) all of the IP addresses for your region for those data centers.

 The gateway creates an outbound connection to Azure Service Bus.
 It communicates on outbound ports: TCP 443 (default), 5671, 5672, 9350 thru 9354.
 The gateway doesn't require inbound ports.

 |*.servicebus.windows.net||5671-5672||Advanced Message Queuing Protocol (AMQP)|

 |*.servicebus.windows.net||443, 9350-9354||Listeners on Service Bus Relay over TCP (requires 443 for Access Control token acquisition)|

 |*.msftncsi.com||443||Used to test internet connectivity if the gateway is unreachable.|

 If you need to white list IP addresses instead of the domains, you can download and use the Microsoft Azure Datacenter IP ranges list.
 In some cases, the Azure Service Bus connections will be made with IP address instead of the fully qualified domain names.